jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 #### Lateral Collateral Ligament (LCL)

-LaPrade et al. (2003)[@LaPrade2003]: "The average cross-sectional area of the fibular collateral ligament attachment site on the femur was 0.48 cm$^2$ (range, 0.43 to 0.52).
+LaPrade et al. (2003)[@LaPrade2003]: "The average cross-sectional area of the fibular collateral ligament attachment site on the femur was 0.48 cm$^2$ (range from 0.43 to 0.52).

-##### Femur Attachment
+##### Femoral attachment
-According to Kamath et al. (2010)[@Kamath2010], the femoral LCL insertion(black dot) is 58%±4.7% across the width of the lateral femoral condyle along the Blumensaat line and 2.3±2.3 mm distal to this point.
+According to Kamath et al. (2010)[@Kamath2010], the femoral LCL insertion(black dot) is 58 ± 4.7 % across the width of the lateral femoral condyle along the Blumensaat line and 2.3 ± 2.3 mm distal to this point.

-##### Fibula attachement
+##### Fibular attachement
 Based on LaPrade et al. (2003)[@LaPrade2003]: "As the fibular collateral ligament coursed distally and attached on the lateral aspect of the fibular head, its average attachment was 8.2 mm (range, 6.8 to 9.7) posterior to the anterior margin of the fibular head and 28.4 mm (range, 25.1 to 30.6) distal to the tip of the fibular styloid process (Table 1).
 The average cross-sectional area of the attachment on the fibular head was 0.43 cm$^2$ (range, 0.39 to 0.50).
-The fibular collateral ligament attachment was, on average, 38% (range, 28% to 46%) of the total width of the fibular head (anterior to posterior) from the anterior edge of the fibular head.
+The fibular collateral ligament attachment was, on average, 38 % (range, 28 % to 46 %) of the total width of the fibular head (anterior to posterior) from the anterior edge of the fibular head.
 The majority of the distal attachment was found in a bony depression that extended to approximately the distal one-third of the lateral aspect of the fibular head (Figs. 1 and 2).
 The remaining fibers extended further distally along with the peroneus longus fascia.25,26 The average total length of the fibular collateral ligament between its attachment sites was 69.6 mm (range, 62.6 to 73.5)."

 #### Medial Collateral Ligament (MCL)

-Based on Wijdicks et al. (2009)[@Wijdicks2009] - values in table 5 will be used.
+Based on Wijdicks et al. (2009)[@Wijdicks2009] - values from table 5 will be used.

 Additionally, [figure](https://ars.els-cdn.com/content/image/1-s2.0-S2212628715001401-gr1.jpg) from Prince et al. (2015)[@Prince2015] was used.

-##### Femur attachment
+##### Femoral attachment

 [MCL attachment](https://ars.els-cdn.com/content/image/1-s2.0-S2212628715001401-gr1.jpg) and [sMCL attachment](https://ars.els-cdn.com/content/image/1-s2.0-S2212628715001401-gr5.jpg)

 "Line 1 is an extension of the posterior femoral cortex, and line 2 is drawn perpendicular to line 1, intersecting the most posterior aspect of the Blumensaat line"
-"The femoral attachment of the sMCL was found to be, on average, 8.6 mm anterior to the posterior femoral cortex line and 11.0 mm distal to the intersection of the posterior femoral cortex line (line 1) and the line intersecting the posterior aspect of the Blumensaat line (line 2)"
+"The femoral attachment of the sMCL was found to be, on average, 8.6 mm anterior to the posterior femoral cortex line and 11.0 mm distal to the intersection of the posterior femoral cortex line (line 1) and the line intersecting the posterior aspect of the Blumensaat line (line 2)." [@Prince2015]

-##### Tibia attachment
+##### Tibial attachment

-"On the lateral tibial radiographs, the proximal and distal tibial attachments of the superficial medial collateral ligament were 15.9 ± 5.2 and 66.1 ± 3.6 mm distal to the tibial inclination, respectively"
+"On the lateral tibial radiographs, the proximal and distal tibial attachments of the superficial medial collateral ligament were 15.9 ± 5.2 mm and 66.1 ± 3.6 mm distal to the tibial inclination, respectively." [@Prince2015]

-#### Anterior cruciate Ligament (ACL)
+#### Anterior Cruciate Ligament (ACL)
 Harner et al. (1999)[@Harner1999] (from Bedi et al. (2018)[@Bedi2018]) "The ACL is formed by 2 main bundles, the anteromedial (AM) and posterolateral (PL) bundles, which are named for their tibial insertions and provide the primary restraint against anterior tibial translation and secondary restraint against internal tibial rotation, respectively.
 It is 31±2 mm long with a mean diameter of 10±2 mm, although it fans out at the insertions to approximately 3.5 times the midsubstance width 7."

 The distance between the attachment point in the baseline seated VIVA+ model is 31 mm.

-##### Femur Insertion:
+##### Femoral insertion
 ACL attachment point on femur is determined based on the radiographic quadrant mehtod: "distance t (representing the total sagittal diameter of the lateral condyle measured along Blumensaat's line), distance h (representing the maximum intercondylar notch height), distance a (representing the distance of point K from the most dorsal subchondral contour of the lateral femoral condyle), and distance b (representing the distance of point K from Blumensaat's line).
 Distance a is a partial distance of t and distance b is a partial distance of h, and distances a and b are expressed as length ratios of t and h.
-The center of the femoral insertion of the ACL was located at 24.8% of the distance t measured from the most posterior contour of the lateral femoral condyle and at 28.5% of the height h measured from Blumensaat's line.
-Based on these results, the ACL can be found just inferior to the most superoposterior quadrant, which means in anatomic terms it is localized from the dorsal border of the condyle at approximately a quarter of the whole sagittal diameter of the condyle and from the roof of the notch at approximately a quarter of the notch height. "
+The center of the femoral insertion of the ACL was located at 24.8 % of the distance t measured from the most posterior contour of the lateral femoral condyle and at 28.5% of the height h measured from Blumensaat's line.
+Based on these results, the ACL can be found just inferior to the most superoposterior quadrant, which means in anatomic terms it is localized from the dorsal border of the condyle at approximately a quarter of the whole sagittal diameter of the condyle and from the roof of the notch at approximately a quarter of the notch height."

 According to Yahagi et al. (2017)[@Yahagi2017], who are proposing a method which is applicable also for cases where the Blumensaat's line is not a straight line, the hill is excluded to derive the Blumensaat line (grid 1) ([ACL footprint](https://media.springernature.com/lw785/springer-static/image/art%3A10.1007%2Fs00167-017-4501-2/MediaObjects/167_2017_4501_Fig2_HTML.gif)).